 A "good" breeder has certain criteria which sets them apart from the random backyard breeder and puppy millers.

 1. Make sure you get a puppy from parents who passed all the health testing required by the breed club.
-You should be able to verify health testing done on parents, grandparents, great grandparents etc on OFA website www.offa.org.
-All the health testing is public record that could easily be checked online.
-A good breeder health tests her breeding dogs and breeds only dogs who passed all required health testing.
+A good breeder does health tests on her breeding dogs and breeds only dogs who passed all required health testing.
 There are four health tests that are currently recommended by the HCA: BAER (hearing), CERF (an annual eye exam), patella (once after they are a year old) and hips (once after the dog is two years old or preliminary after first birthday).
 Many reputable breeders also do cardiac (heart), elbows, full blood work with CBC as well as bile acid test.

 Please note: Yearly eye test CERF is now called EYES.
 It is the same test done by the specialist ophthalmologist.
 The exam protocol and interpretation of results are the same.

 Reputable breeders usually have parents' AKC registration numbers listed on their individual pages on the website.
 If breeder will not supply you with AKC Registration numbers of their dogs, run like hell and don't look back!

 2. A good breeder will be there for you and will provide pictures of the growing puppies and updates while they are with the breeder.
 A good breeder will be available via e-mail or phone calls to prospective puppy buyers and will care about their pups and you, long after you've taken the puppy home.
 In other words, a good breeder is available to you!
 It's part of what you are paying for, when buying from a knowledgeable and caring breeder.